antonioastorino/Digital-Circuit-Simulator/README.md

 #### Pinout
 ```
-In 0 - Enable
+In 0 - Data in
 In 1 - Clock
 In 2 - Clear
 In 3 - Preset
 In 4 - Load
-In 5 - Data in

 Out 0 - Data out
 ```